Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Shimano, Daiwa, and Penn are household brands that have been vying for spin supremacy over the last couple of decades.
 Over this period, the competition has been tight.

-The Daiwa BG spin and the Penn Battle III spinning reels are top-rated models from their respective stables.
+The Daiwa BG and the Penn Battle III spinning reels are top-rated models from their respective stables.

 But is the BG series better than the Battle III?